WHO ARE WE?

 ● Information on where your data came from.

-● Whether your data is used for profiling or automated decision making and how it
+● Whether your data is used for profiling or automated decision making and how so.

 WHEN CAN THE ORGANISATION SAY NO?